 We chose Niall Sabongi as our food industry partner as he is truly passionate about local and sustainable seafood.
 This passion was sparked in his childhood growing up at the shores of Dublin Bay raking for cockles, picking mussels and catching mackerel.
 With this ‘second nature’ to eat whatever fresh seafood was available around him and being born into a family with a strong gastronomic background he became an outstanding chef (Failte Ireland Food Champion in 2016 and many other awards) with a mission - “to remind the Irish people that we are an island nation, surrounded by seas and amazing seafood”.

-Now, Niall is the proud owner of three very popular seafood restaurants, Klaw, Poké and the Seafood Cafe all located in the heart of Dublin City Centre.
-His eateries are ‘casual and accessible’ caring primarily about local, fresh and tasty seafood.
-Niall is a creative visionary committed to sustainability and his own quest to source the best fresh fish led him to establish a wholesale business, Sustainable Seafood Ireland.
+Now, Niall is the proud owner of three very popular seafood restaurants, Klaw, Poké and the Seafood Cafe all located in the heart of Dublin City Centre and all ‘casual and accessible’ eateries caring primarily about local, fresh and tasty seafood.
+Niall is committed to sustainability and his own quest to source the best fresh fish led him to establish a wholesale business, Sustainable Seafood Ireland.
 This unique position enables him to know exactly where each shellfish and fish was sourced – right down to what boat caught it, and when.
 A true people person, and with his interest in Irish food culture, Niall is a charismatic and very popular speaker at food festivals nationwide.

-Niall Sabongi’s restaurants and his skills are central to the project’s work of assessing consumer responses to innovative seafood meals.
+Niall Sabongi’s restaurants and his skills as a creative visionary are central to the project’s work of assessing consumer responses to innovative seafood meals.

 Niall's role on the project will primarily be to create innovative and appetising dishes inspired by historic recipes and forgotten cuisines.